Code-Institute-Submissions/fdasabino-fullstack_toolkit/README.md

 | #    | Step                                       | Action                                          |
 | ---- | ------------------------------------------ | ----------------------------------------------- |
 | 14.1 | Deploy Content manually<br>through heroku/ | E.g Github as deployment method, on main branch |

+## Credits

+Big thanks to all the people involved on the testing of the project.